sakibmiyahn/devlogs-by-sakib/cmbjfbrak000109jsg33w1v3v.md

 npm install --save-dev prettier
 ```

 Create a `.prettierrc` file at the root of your project.
 You can modify these settings as per your preferences.
-Check [Prettier](https://prettier.io/docs/) docs for all available options.
+Refer to the [Prettier](https://prettier.io/docs/) documentation for all available options.
 Here's a sample configuration I use:

 ```json
 {